-What are Metals in Pool Water?
+What Does it Mean to Have Metals in my Pool Water?

 What Causes Metals in Pool Water?